Create Your Free Account

 Cryptocurrency tax laws are subject to change due to new changes in legislation or court decisions; always check the IRD website for up-to-date information.

 If your primary business activity involves any of the following, you are likely classed as a crypto business:

 Even if your business does not undertake these activities, you’re subject to tax if you receive or pay cryptocurrency for services.

 In New Zealand if you accept crypto assets as a form of payment for goods and services, you will need to pay tax on them.

 In New Zealand, accepting crypto as a form of payment is referred to as a barter transaction.
 Ensure you calculate their fiat value in NZD at the time they were received to work out your taxable income.
 If you are GST registered, you must return GST on that sale as if you had received the equivalent value in NZD.

-If you then sell these assets, any profit or loss you make is also taxable.
+If you then sell these assets, any profit you make is also taxable.